Surfix/snow-pc/README.md

 prepare_pc('project_dir')
 ```

-This function returns the path to the processed point clouds.
+This function returns the path to the prepared point clouds.
 Additional filtering can be applied using functions from the filtering.py module.

 ```bash
 from snow_pc.filtering import return_filtering, elm_filtering, outlier_filtering, dem_filtering, ground_segmentation